How to improve internal communication

 Why is internal communication so powerful?

-Employees that trust and feel connected to an organization are more likely to be engaged, resulting in less turnover and increased productivity—which is nothing to sneeze at.
-Disengaged employees cost organizations between $450 and $550 billion a year.
+Employees who trust and feel connected to an organization are more likely to be engaged, resulting in less turnover and increased productivity—which is nothing to sneeze at.
+Disengaged employees cost organizations the equivalent of 18% of their salary

-Therefore, how well you communicate with your employees across the organization and within teams and departments can have a significant impact on your bottom line.
+Therefore, how well you communicate with your employees across the organization and within teams and departments can significantly impact your bottom line.

-Internal communications impacts every part of your business.
+Internal communications impact every part of your business.
 So it’s important to make it count.

 8 tips to improve your internal communication strategy